lupyuen/lupyuen.github.io/src/display3.md

 # mw 13020308 0xfb9fffff 1
 ```

-(The last Reset is already deasserted, no need to change it)
+(The last Reset is already deasserted, no need to flip it)

 _What happens when we enable the Clocks and deassert the Resets?_